What is the difference between a Trainee and a Vacationer?

 When does the Trainee Program start?

-Trainee Program start dates will vary dependent on state and business area.
-You will generally commence your formal Trainee position early the following year after applying.
+Trainee Program start dates vary depending on the business area and location you join.
+You will generally commence your formal Trainee position in December in the same year, or early the following year after applying (Jan/Feb/March).

 Where will the Trainee Program take place?